GraphChat

 How it works

 1. Establish an LLM connection: Set up a connection by choosing an LLM provider, selecting a model, and configuring authentication and usage settings.
-Each connection includes details like the endpoint, headers, retry logic, and context preferences.
+Each connection includes details like the endpoint, headers, retry logic, and model configurations.

-2. Start chatting: Once connected, open the chat interface.
-You can create multiple threads to organize conversations by topic, question type, or model comparison.
-Each question–answer pair is stored as an exchange, which can be reused as context in future prompts.
+4. Start chatting: Once connected, open the chat interface.
+You can create multiple threads to organize conversations by topic, question type, or agent comparison.
+Each question - answer pair is stored as an exchange, which can be reused as context in future prompts.

-From Memgraph 2.16, GraphChat doesn’t require MAGE installed.
-For schema information, GraphChat uses SHOW SCHEMA INFO query, if available.
-If the SHOW SCHEMA INFO query is not enabled it will try using the schema-related procedures.
+From Memgraph 2.16, GraphChat doesn’t require MAGE to be installed.
+For schema information, GraphChat uses the SHOW SCHEMA INFO query if available.
+If the SHOW SCHEMA INFO query is not enabled, it will try using the schema-related procedures.
 If none of the above works, it will run Cypher queries.

 Setting up an LLM connection